 - Sedentary lifestyle

-The good news is that with early prevention and detection methods now available, as well as new treatments, osteoporosis does not have to be the debilitating disease that once immobilized and devastated your mother or grandmother.
+The good news is that with early prevention and detection, as well as new treatments, osteoporosis doesn’t to be the debilitating disease that once immobilized and devastated your mother or grandmother.
 It is now possible to detect osteoporosis before a fracture and to build up bone mass even after it has been lost.

 It’s never too early to start preventing osteoporosis.
 With early detection, bone loss can be slowed and bone mass increased.

 - Limit alcohol intake